 If you require assistance in booking your international airfare we would be happy to assist you.
 Just email email@example.com for more information.
 Also see our FAQ for flight advice.

-Please note it is mandatory for all of our travelers to have Emergency Medical insurance that covers for both emergency evacuation and repatriation to the sum of $200,000 USD.
-We also strongly recommend purchasing an all inclusive plan that covers cancellation/interruption insurance as well.
+Please note it is mandatory for all of our travelers to have Emergency Medical insurance that covers both emergency evacuation and repatriation to the sum of $200,000 USD.
+We also strongly recommend purchasing cancellation insurance as well.

 See our FAQ for advice on Travel Insurance.